Technology Transfer - since 1986

 By: Derek Strauss

-Practical Guidelines for Implementing a Data Mesh
+Practical Guidelines for Implementing Data Products

 ONLINE LIVE STREAMING